Congress Poland: Economy

 Although the economic and industrial progress occurred rapidly, most of the farms, called folwarks, chose to rely on serfs and paid workforce.
-Only a few have experimented by obtaining proper machinery and plowing equipment from England.
+Only a few experimented by obtaining proper machinery and plowing equipment from England.
 New crops were being cultivated like sugar beet, which marked the beginning of Polish sugar refineries.
 The use of iron cutters and plows was also favoured among the farmers.
 During the January Uprising the occupying authorities sought to deprive peasant insurgents of their popularity among landed gentry.
 Taxes were raised and the overall economic situation of commoners worsened.
 The noblemen and landowners were, on the other hand, provided with more privileges, rights and even financial support in the form of bribery.
 The aim of this was to weaken their support for the rebellion against the Russian Empire.

 Congress Poland was the largest supplier of zinc in Europe.
 The development of the zinc industry took place at the beginning of the 19th century.
 It was mostly caused by the significant increase of demand for zinc mainly in industrialized countries of Western Europe.

-In 1899, Aleksander Ginsberg founded the company FOS (Fabryka Przyrządów Optycznych-"Factory of Optical Equipment") in Warsaw.
-It was the only firm in the Russian Empire which crafted and produced cameras, telescopes, objectives and stereoscopes.
+In 1899, Aleksander Ginsberg founded the company FOS (Fabryka Przyrządów Optycznych-"Factory of Optical Equipment") in Warsaw, which produced cameras, telescopes, objectives and stereoscopes.
 Following the outbreak of World War I the factory was moved to St. Petersburg.

+In the late 1890s and early 1900s, Russia experienced a coal crisis marked by coal shortages and high prices.
+This was attributed to the dramatic increase of industrial output and a still nascent coal mining industry.
+In 1900, because of coal shortages in the Warsaw industrial region, the Minister of Finance approved the duty-free import of 125,000,000 poods of coal.